turingschool-examples/se2-fetch-practice/README.md

 In the `client` directory, there are some files we can use as a makeshift client.

 1. Run `open client/index.html` from your command line to see the application in your browser
-1. follow the directions in `client/index.js` to practice fetching! (feel free to get rid of the gif if it's too distracting)

-### Your challenge

-Follow the directions that are commented out in `client/index.js`.
+1. Follow the directions that are commented out in `client/index.js` to practice fetching!

 ## Endpoints